Are you planning gifts for gardening enthusiasts? Here are some fun and practical that will help your beloved gardener start the new year off right.

-For those interested in permaculture, Toby Hemenway’s Gaia’s Garden is great for a beginning book.
-Peter Bane’s The Permaculture Handbook is a dense and practical approach to suburban permaculture practice[i].
+For those interested in permaculture, Toby Hemenway’s Gaia’s Garden is great book for beginners.
+Peter Bane’s The Permaculture Handbook is a dense and practical approach to suburban permaculture practice.
+(Truth be told, Peter Bane has been a mentor and colleague for the past ten years.)
 Rosemary Morrow’s Earth User’s Guide to Permaculture is also full of practical approaches to permaculture design.

-Maria Thun’s Gardening for Life: The Biodynamic Way is a classic (albeit esoteric) introduction to this particular approach to gardening.
+Maria Thun’s Gardening for Life: The Biodynamic Way is a classic, although esoteric, introduction to this particular approach to gardening.

 Every gardener needs access to a calendar.
 Many people swear by the Farmer’s Almanac.
-The land grant university in one's state probably has an online calendar or planting guide accessible through the extension office.
-Here is one example.
-Besides informational calendars, gardening journals to help a gardener plan, observe, and record the garden’s yearly activities is a thoughtful offering.
+The land grant university in your state probably has an online calendar or planting guide accessible through their extension office.
+Here’s an example: Missouri Besides informational calendars, gardening journals to help a gardener plan, observe, and record the garden’s yearly activities are a thoughtful offering.

-Apps are popular and several are geared to help you know when to plant in your area and to help one choose plants that will suit one's garden space—even helping you imagine what your designed space will look like through the season.
-In this case, a gift certificate to the app store might be just what is needed to round out a gift.
+Apps are popular and several are designed to help you know when to plant and to help you choose plants that will suit your garden space.
+Apps can even help you imagine what your designed space will look like through the season.
+You could give your gardener a gift certificate for the app store to round out a gift.

-Remember, gardening not only produces beauty and food, but health and well-being to a gardening friend.
-What better gift could one give someone in the holiday season?
+Remember, gardening not only produces beauty and food, but health and well-being in a gardening friend.
+What better gift could you give someone in the holiday season?